vmware-archive/newrelic_pivotal_agent/README.md

 ## Reporting Issues

-Report any issues with these plugins with the Github [issue tracker](https://github.com/gopivotal/newrelic_pivotal_agent/issues)
+Report any issues with these plugins with the Github [issue tracker](https://github.com/pivotalsoftware/newrelic_pivotal_agent/issues)

+When reporting issues please note the following:

+* Open new issues: Please do not comment on someone else's issue with regards to your own issue.
+Often different people may have similar errors but different solutions.
+It makes it difficult to help multiple people on the same issue thead.
+* Be as specific as possible.
+Include pivotal_agent version, monitored software version, log information, etc

 ## Contributing